Please click on the topics below for more information about buildings and the Building Consent process.

 A building consent is necessary for;

-Please contact our building consents team on 0800 801 350 for further advice about building consents.
+Please contact our building consents team on 0800 801 350 for further advice.

 Please note: No building work may be started until a building consent has been issued.